53 Great Gifts For a Tennis Player

 The ASICS Gel-Resolution 9 is a premium Women’s shoe that is loved by keen players.
 Note that they do run a little narrow.

 Most shoes are all surface, but there are also specialist offerings with grips that are fine tuned for clay or grass.
-The shoes below are designed for clay, and can give a player that extra bit of control
+These shoes are designed for clay, and can give a player that extra bit of control

 Sports gear storage solutions